 “The Quarantine” is an international short film festival aimed at popularizing young and unknown authors among professional filmmakers’ circles.
-The festival is organized on completely voluntary basis, there are no admission or screening fees and nobody receives any payment.
+The festival is organized on completely voluntary basis, there are no screening fees and nobody receives any payment.

 The festival takes place on the beach at “The Quarantine” fishing village which is the last standing fishing village in Varna, Bulgaria.
 The village is in danger of disappearing because a luxury residential complex is under construction on the coastline behind it.
 By provoking cultural exchange between contemporary artists from the whole world and locals, we intend to turn the fishing village into a culture and art zone and to preserve the fishermen’s way of life.